 Bodymind Space/Time, Workshops at Lordship Hub, London

-Throughout October I will be facilitating weekly workshops at my local community centre.
+Throughout October and November I will be facilitating weekly workshops at my local community centre.
 Drawing from a range of fields including movement, art and embodied somatic practices, we will experiment with creative ways of relating to ourselves and one another.
 Sessions will take on different forms and respond to the group and mood each day.
 They will be informed by my Processwork training and interest in exploring the multifaceted ways in which people can be supported to come together and listen to themselves and one another.
 The sessions are a pilot space for bringing into dialogue these various fields and seeing how they might evolve through exchange and experimentation with other people.

 Bodymind Space/Time, Workshop Series, London